 b.
 Procurement Information: Documentation related to the purchase of all equipment should contain the following specific information to facilitate the evaluation of the asset for appropriate useful life, data entry, tagging/bar-coding and the inventory process:

 i.
 A clear description of the equipment.
 This is not just the vendor's catalog number.
 Rather, supporting documentation must state the description of the item(s) in general terms.
 For example, "XT-235" is not an appropriate description, however, "electron microscope" or "Dell Pentium computer" would be satisfactory.
-This information should be provided in the commodity description field of the invoice document at the point of data entry if at all possible.

 ii.
 The name of the project director, lab manager, or equipment manager.
 This will be the person designated as the custodian.